 In the early stages, I was very active with categorizing my transactions.
 I started with just a few categories so it was easy to sort them.
 After a while, I wanted more details so I expanded the number of categories in my account.
 It made me actually look at every expense, which is how I managed to pick up on a few other errors.
 It can be helpful to start with the fixed monthly expenses.
 These could be your rent and other bills or products and services such as streaming platforms.

 Now, I have about 30 categories in my account.
 They all make sense to me and my budget.
-They’re highly personalized too, I have them colour coded and have even attached receipts and photos to them.
+They’re highly personalized too, I have them color-coded and have even attached receipts and photos to them.
 It helps make it even more obvious as to what I’m spending my money on.

 I found it really brings a strong feeling of control, something that we need to have to run our own personal finances.
 As time went on and I added more category rules, PocketSmith quickly began to recognize my common expenses and sort them automatically for me.
 Magic!